 If your goal is to develop big, bulky muscles, that’s alright.
 However, if you’re looking for ways to improve your golf fitness, building strength shouldn’t come at the expense of losing flexibility.
 No one wants a clumsy swing and limited range of motion.

-To see more exercises and full workout videos from our team -- the same exercises used by world-class golfers like Dustin Johnson and Justin Thomas -- check out our video training platform Hit It Great.
+To see more exercises and full workout videos from our team -- the same exercises used by world-class golfers like Dustin Johnson and Justin Thomas -- check out our online golf fitness programs, as well as our video training platform Hit It Great.

 Team Joey D Golf